yoasyo25/ruby-submissions/1703-b/4module/quantified_self/evaluations/ben_rhonda_will.md

 - 2: HTML is greatly lacking in standards compliance.
 UI is confusing or very buggy.
 - 1: Application is unusable

+We implemented styling with attention to user experience along with differentiated class/ID naming for ease of DOM traversal.

 ### JS syntax and Style

 - 4: Javascript features explicit DOM traversal (not using closest), demonstrates great OOP concepts, and uses named and anonymous functions when appropriate
 *** 3: Code logically divided into files.
 Developer can show examples of good coding practices, like DRY and separation of concerns.
 Attention payed to indentation and naming.
 - 2: Javascript is noticeably lacking in the above concepts.
 - 1: Team has not applied any style concepts from class or from Ruby background

+We broke out the JS code into separate files and DRY'ed it out in several areas.

 ### Git Workflow